The metastability of lipid vesicle shapes in uniaxial extensional flow: Introduction

 Further progress in this area involved studying vesicle dynamics in mixed flows \cite{deschamps2009dynamics, Lin2019}, where it was shown that the critical strain rate increases with the magnitude of the shear component.
 When the strain rate varies in time \cite{kantsler2007vesicle, Lin2021}, an additional characteristic timescale emerges, leading to three dynamic regimes for weakly deflated vesicles: pulsating, reorienting, and symmetric.

 In this work, we consider the classical problem \cite{Zhao2013, Narsimhan2014} of a vesicle placed at the stagnation point of a uniaxial extensional flow with strain rate $\dot{\epsilon}$:

 where $(\rho, z)$ are cylindrical coordinates, and $\mathbf{e}_\rho, \mathbf{e}_z$ are the corresponding unit basis vectors.
-Although planar flows are most commonly used in experiments \cite{Kantsler2008, Kumar2020b, Kumar2021}, many features of vesicle behaviour are qualitatively similar in both cases \cite{Narsimhan2014}.
+Although planar flows are most commonly used in experiments \cite{Kantsler2008, Kumar2020b, Kumar2021}, many features of vesicle behavior are qualitatively similar in both cases \cite{Narsimhan2014}.

 We investigate the existence and stability of steady states for different reduced volumes $\mathcal{V}$ and strain rates $\dot{\epsilon}$, and we simulate the dynamics of the transition to unbounded elongation.
-The main focus of this work is on highly elongated vesicles.
+The main focus of this work is on highly elongated\footnote{ We call a shape highly elongated if it has a part whose length is substantially greater than its radius.} shapes.
 For many effects, analytical asymptotic estimates can be obtained by exploiting the large aspect ratio of such vesicles.
 However, from a technical perspective, the computational complexity of vesicle dynamics increases significantly with elongation.
-The simulation method developed in our previous work \cite{link_to_archive} allowed us to correct several inaccurate claims from \cite{Narsimhan2014} and to address a number of open questions.
+The simulation method developed in our previous work \cite{Shishkin2026} { enabled efficient axisymmetric simulations at high elongations, allowing us to revisit the results of \cite{Narsimhan2014}, resolve discrepancies, and address several related open questions.}

-The paper is organised as follows: Section 2.1 presents the governing equations of vesicle dynamics, while Section 2.2 describes the numerical scheme used to solve them.
-In Section 3.1, we formulate a simplified model for strongly stretched vesicle shapes, enabling us in Section 3.2 to determine the type of bifurcation associated with the transition to unbounded elongation, confirmed by numerical simulations.
-Section 3.3 reports simulations of vesicle dynamics in the unbounded-elongation regime, both for a strongly elongated vesicle ($\mathcal{V}\approx0.2$)—for which we provide an analytical explanation of the observed deceleration—and for a mildly elongated vesicle ($\mathcal{V}\approx0.77$) initialised from a moderately stretched state, where the stationary shape remains locally stable at arbitrarily large strain rates for the given $\mathcal{V}$.
-Finally, Section 4 summarises our findings and discusses future research directions.
+The paper is organized as follows: Section \ref{subsec:eqns} presents the governing equations of vesicle dynamics, while Section \ref{subsec:num_scheme} describes the numerical scheme used to solve them.
+In Section \ref{subsec:General_props}, we formulate a simplified model for strongly stretched vesicle shapes, enabling us in Section \ref{susec:bifur} to determine the type of bifurcation associated with the transition to unbounded elongation, confirmed by numerical simulations. {Section \ref{subsec:dyno} reports simulations of vesicle dynamics in the unbounded-elongation regime.
+For a strongly elongated vesicle ($\mathcal{V}\approx0.2$), we provide an analytical explanation of the observed deceleration and a direct quantitative comparison with experimental data.
+For a mildly elongated vesicle ($\mathcal{V}\approx0.77$) initialized from a moderately stretched state, we show that the stationary shape remains locally stable at arbitrarily large strain rates for the given $\mathcal{V}$.} Finally, Section 3 summarizes our findings and discusses future research directions.